 The dartboard is a distraction straight glass drinkers employ to avoid the continual flow of views pouring out from some bloke sitting on a bar stool nursing a dimpled glass as he bangs on about trade unions, foreigners, Mrs Thatcher and the Red Ensign that will replace the flag of the European Union on British ships thanks to reforming the tonnage tax regime.
 ‘And that’s something we could only do now we’re out of the EU,’ said the dimpled glass drinker, quoting Chancellor Rishi Sunak.

-The Budget has come and the Budget has gone.
+Budget come and the budgets go.
 There are winners and losers.
-More people will turn out to be losers and more rich people will get richer.
+More people will turn out to be losers and rich people will get richer.

 As for Rishi Sunak, he won’t be saving 3p on a pint.
 The glass in the photograph is just a prop.
 He’s a teetotal.